 What is the average amount of money you expect to obtain through your webshop?
 The average order will depend on the products you sell.
 Sometimes, the period of the year can influence sales, too.

 When creating an e-commerce business plan, keep in mind Pareto’s rule: 20% of the products will make 80% of your revenue.

 Just choose an average and adjust the value once you start selling through your webshop.

 Remark: profit margins can strongly vary from a business branch to another.
 A small profit margin with a big turnover or a big profit margin with a small turnover can mean that both companies have the same budget to spend.

 Gross profit margin is the ratio of revenues remaining after deducting the cost of goods sold to revenues.

-On the other hand, the operational profit margin indicates how much profit you make after paying all the variable costs of production.
-This percentage shows the pure profit on the turnover.
+On the other hand, the operating profit margin indicates how much profit you make after paying all the variable costs of production.
+This percentage shows the pure profit on turnover.

 Overestimating your costs and underestimating your sales is a good rule.
 Try to build by correlating costs and sales.